-Landslides and avalanches impact people living in mountainous regions around the world.
+Landslides impact people living in mountainous regions around the world.
 Typically, the regions affected are restricted in geographical area relative to other hazards, such as tsunamis or hurricanes.
-However, for people living in the path of landslides or avalanches, the impacts can be costly and/or deadly.
+However, for people living in the path of landslides, the impacts can be costly and/or deadly.

 Week 1 – Basic science – follow the steps below to learn the basics.
 Week 1 assignments are given in the Case Study 1 page